Giskard-AI/giskard-hub/new-docs/oss/sdk/index.rst

    .. tab:: Existing Provider

-        For existing providers, you can set the model and embedding model by passing the provider name and model name, like ``openai/gpt-4o`` or ``anthropic/claude-3-5-sonnet``, as shown in the `LiteLLM documentation <https://docs.litellm.ai/docs/providers/>`_.
+        For existing providers, you can set the model and embedding model by passing the provider name and model name, like ``openai/gpt-4o`` or ``anthropic/claude-3-5-sonnet``, as shown in the `LiteLLM docs <https://docs.litellm.ai/docs/providers/>`_.
         Simply replace the provider name and model name with the ones you want to use.

         .. code-block:: python